DarshanJain-183/livox_ros_driver2_360s/README.md

 LiDAR Configurations (such as ip, port, data type... etc.) can be set via a json-style config file.
 Config files for single HAP, Mid360, MID360S and mixed-LiDARs are in the "config" folder.
 The parameter naming *'user_config_path'* in launch files indicates such json file path.

-1. Follow is a configuration example for HAP LiDAR (located in config/HAP_config.json):
+1. Follow is a configuration example for multi LiDAR setup- Mid360 and Mid360s (located in config/MID360s_config_multi.json):

 ```json
 {